The very best North Island weekend tramping!

 |Long / Fit:||7 hours and over||Experience and a high level of fitness necessary|

 Trip Gradings are given as a guide only.
 Weather and track conditions can make the trip harder.
-Read the trip description in the tours programme and discuss your intended trip with the leader before booking.
+Read the trip description in the trips programme and discuss your intended tramp with the leader before booking.

 How to join an ATC multiday tramp

-- Phone the leader to discuss the tramp, outline your recent tramping experience, and confirm this is a suitable tramp for you.
+Phone the leader to discuss the tramp and confirm this is a suitable tramp for you.

-- Advise the leader of any medical conditions in case a problem arises during the tramp.
+Tell your leader if you have any medical conditions - in case a problem arises during the tramp.